dellow/Web-Framework/README.md

 Alternatively, the library will be installed automatically with the Project Wrapper repository available [here] (https://github.com/sdellow/Project-Wrapper).

 ## Reserved Classes
-The Framework does use some generic classes throughout.
-A lot of these will be filtered out in future releases as they are bad form.
+The Framework does use some generic or 'loose' classes throughout.
+A lot of these will be filtered out in future releases as they are not specific enough and bad form.
 However until then this is a list of current classes you should avoid using with new elements:

+    .active-*
     .alert
     .alpha
     .beta